Y: Perfect Chinese your way, in only five minutes a day. Welcome to Chinese Studio. I'm Yajie.

 **********Key words reminder

-Y: Well, class is over for this time.
-Don't forget you can win a gift by answering the question of the day in Chinese: what's the polite form of asking a senior citizen's age?
+Y: Well, that's it for today.
+Don't forget you can win a gift by answering the question of the day in Chinese: From one to one hundred what's your favorite number?

 C: Just make a sentence!
 Send us your answer to firstname.lastname@example.org.
 That's email@example.com.
 If you answer the question correctly, you'll be able to win CRI prizes!
-Also you are welcome to log on the website, that's en.chinabroadcast.cn, then you can learn Chinese whenever you want.
+You are also welcome to visit our website at en.chinabroadcast.cn, and learn Chinese anytime!

 Y: Well class is over. 再见!